 Step 2: create a nested Ubuntu 16.04 image model.
 Copy and paste the below command into the shell.
 Use copy/paste. crtl +c/ctrl +v.
-It is single line command.
+It is single line command (copy all command below in cli).
 Confirm with "enter":